chipperdoodles/3color/README.md

 │   │       └── ///Single page markdown files go here 'singlepagename.md'
 │   ├── images
 │   │   └── /// all images for the comics go here turbodeck2.png
-│   └── settings.cfg ///this is a configuration file a user can edito for site info ├── press.py /// main python file to run from the terminal ├── push-pages.sh // a shell script to push my built output to my gh-pages branch with git ├── requirements.txt /// a pip freeze
+│   └── settings.cfg ///this is a configuration file a user can edit for site info ├── press.py /// main python file to run from the terminal ├── requirements.txt /// a pip freeze
-├── setup.py /// distutils script
 └── threecolor /// the package that handles building your comic site
     ├── __init__.py
     ├── default_settings.py ///Settings file that sets the defaults for your site, is overridden by settings.cfg in your instance folder